All Episodes

 Sure.

-The way it works is every country in the world has some their currency has some relationship to the dollar.
+The way it works is every country in the world has some, their currency has some relationship to the dollar.

 What does that mean?

-It's like a stronger dollar will buy more in China, a weaker yuan buys less in the U.S., so they win both ways.
+It's like a stronger dollar will buy more in China.

 And it's pernicious.

-One of the big surges that we had for several years uh with China when they were just taking tens of thousands of our factories, it was almost all currency manipulation.
+One of the big surges that we had for several years with China when they were just taking tens of thousands of our factories, it was almost all currency manipulation.

 And then the other things they do is they dump, which is sending us stuff below cost.

-I don't even remember that famous um uh time cover where they had a thing called the China price, and they asked the question how does China sell stuff in America for fifty cents less than everybody does it on the dollar?
+And they asked the question, how does China sell stuff in America for 50 cents less than everybody does it on the dollar?

-And it was all about the cheating, the currency dumping, the export subsidies, the state government owned enterprises, stuff like that.
+And it was all about the cheating, the currency dumping, the export subsidies, the state government-owned enterprises, stuff like that.

-So the Treasury Department watches all this stuff carefully, and it's a very potent tool.
+So the Treasury Department watches all this stuff carefully.

-So when they the reason, Sean, why we didn't see any inflation when we put the big tariffs on China is a lot of the uh burden was borne by the exporters themselves, you know, they had to sell, so they lowered their price, but they also devalued their currency.
+So when the reason, Sean, why we didn't see any inflation when we put the big tariffs on China is a lot of the burden was borne by the exporters themselves.

 That's the currency manipulation.